RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_techmix.md

       The `technology_share` values are plotted for extreme years.
       Do you want to plot different years?
 E.g. filter mydata with:`subset(mydata, year %in% c(2020, 2030))`.

+# with no scenario for start year of 'projected' doesn't plot scenario bar